SocialEngine/phpv4-feature-requests/CONTRIBUTING.md

 >
 >Thanks for considering my request!

-_We reserve the right to remove, edit or alter any comments or feature requests or block anyone from posting to our tracker should they voilate these terms.
+_We reserve the right to remove, edit or alter any comments or feature requests or block anyone from posting to our tracker should they voilate these terms_

 **Label meanings